paritytech/polkadot/node/malus/README.md

 Create nemesis nodes with alternate, at best faulty, at worst intentionally destructive behavior traits.

+The first argument determines the behavior strain.
+The currently supported are:

+* `suggest-garbage-candidate`
+* `back-garbage-candidate`
+* `dispute-ancestor`

 ## Integration test cases

 To define integration tests create file